rebelsky/sams-assorted-musings-reflections/fundhum-schedule-01.md

 !!quickschedule MWF < csc151-schedules/fundhum-00

-Recently, I've been thinking about two particular changes to that schedule.
+Some time in late October,  I started thinking about two particular changes to that schedule.

-First, I've realized that I want to include dictionaries (hash tables) in the course; they prove useful for many too many things to leave them out.
+First, I realized that I wanted to include dictionaries (hash tables) in the course; they prove useful for many too many things to leave them out.
 If I recall correctly, writing the [draft of the first version of the final project](fundhum-project-00) led me to think about the need for